drifted-in/genopro-core/README.md

 ### Suppressing date values of living individuals

 If the current date is provided, all individuals and families are kept, but date values are cleared for all living individuals.

+## Highlighting

+Highlighting comes in handy in advanced outputs.
+Originally it was intended for visual tracking of certain DNA mutations.
+If specific mutation is shared by multiple individuals and these individuals are linked together in the family tree, we can determine the common ancestor of this mutation.
+Technically these mutations are visualized by unique colors applied to the gender symbol of tested individuals.
+If highlighting is enabled, these colors are spread and combined upstream automatically.
+The final highlighting hints can be then used by renderers to visualize trees accordingly without the need of additional pre-processing.

 ## The list of reports based on this library